 About Exporting & Importing Conjoint Designs

 This feature is primarily for advanced users familiar with conducting conjoints on other platforms.
-This tool allows you to export a CSV containing the explicit design of the conjoint, down to every available choice combination (and disregarding exclusions).
+This tool allows you to export a design file containing the explicit design of the conjoint, down to every available choice combination (and disregarding exclusions).

-This page will explain how to read the conjoint design CSV and give parameters for the type of information that can be imported.
+This page will explain how to read the conjoint design file and give parameters for the type of information that can be imported.

 Understanding the Export

-This section explains what the different columns in the CSV export of a conjoint design mean.
+This section explains what the different columns in a CSV/TSV export of a conjoint design mean.

 This column refers to the set of questions.
 This value will repeat row by row until you have reached the maximum number of questions for a set.